30 Amazing Sleep Biohacks

 Muscle is precious and sleep helps you recover and grow your biggest metabolic asset.

-There's a reason many athletes put as much effort into sleep as their training
+There's a reason many athletes put as much effort in sleep as their training

 Most athletes know how to get a good night of sleep because they understand it is of equal importance to diet and exercise.

 Some have to learn that mistake the hard way, though.

 Your job, relationship, and even intellectual aptitude can be affected by not having sufficient sleep.

 Working can be hard when you burn the candle at both ends, but for those who work in technical jobs, the inability to concentrate is dire if you don't know how to get to sleep and rest efficiently.

 As you can see, the importance of sleep is not something to be taken lightly.

 So, How Important Is Sleep To Your Average Person?